dart-lang/build/build_config/README.md

 keys.

 - **name**: String, Required.
 The name of the target within the package.
 Targets can be referred to by `'$packageName:$targetName'` keys.
-If the target is the default target for the package it can also be referred to as just `'$packageName'`.
-Usually the 'default' target will use the package name as the target name.
+If the target has the same name as the package it can also be referred to as `'$packageName'`, at least one target must use the package name so that other packages which depend on this one can pick it up as a dependency.
-- **default**: Boolean, Optional.
-Whether this is the default target within the package.
-If there is only one target in the package this can be omitted, otherwise exactly 1 target must specify `default: True`.
 - **sources**: List of Strings or Map, Optional.
 The set of files within the package which make up this target.
 Files are specified using glob syntax.
 If a List of Strings is used they are considered the 'include' globs.
 If a Map is